pavkriz/m5atom-motion-lego/README.md

 Last selected program number is stored in non-volatile memory in order to continue with the program after powerdown-powerup cycle.

+External LEDs (eg. modified LEGO lights) on PORT.B (GPIO33, steady or toggle by Button B) or PORT.C (GPIO19, blink or toggle by Button B).

 ## Wiimote controls

 Wiimote is expected to be held horizontaly, ie. Buttons 1 is leftwards and Button 2 is rightwards.